StacDev/stac/website/docs/widgets/dynamic_view.md

 1. Use `targetPath` to extract only the data you need from complex API responses
 2. For list data, always use the `itemTemplate` property to define how each item should be rendered
+3. **Always provide an `emptyTemplate`** for list-based views to handle empty API responses gracefully
+4. Design empty states that are informative and actionable - include clear messaging and relevant actions like refresh buttons
-3. Keep templates modular and reusable when possible
+5. Keep templates modular and reusable when possible
-4. Use appropriate error handling in your UI design for cases when the API request fails
+6. Use appropriate error handling in your UI design for cases when the API request fails
+7. For empty states, use appropriate icons and colors that match your app's design system

 ## Limitations